cerner/beadledom/README.md

 * [jaxrs](jaxrs#beadledom-jaxrs) - Restful API additions (filters and providers)
 * [lifecycle](lifecycle#beadledom-lifecycle) - Defines and manages the lifecyle hooks for an application or a container.
 * [lifecycle-governator](lifecycle-governator#beadledom-lifecycle-governator) - An implementation of the [beadledom-lifecycle](lifecycle#beadledom-lifecycle) using [Governator](https://github.com/Netflix/governator).
-* [resteasy](resteasy#beadledom-resteasy) - Resteasy implementation and integration of Beadledom components.
+* [resteasy](resteasy#beadledom-resteasy) - RESTEasy implementation and integration of Beadledom components.
 * [stagemonitor](stagemonitor#beadledom-stagemonitor) - Performance monitoring and troubleshooting.
 * [swagger](swagger#beadledom-swagger) - API documentation.
 * [testing](testing#beadledom-testing) - Testing utilities for the services.